aquaMetrics/rict/CONTRIBUTING.md

 - Do some coding and/or write documentation etc
 - Add comments as required to explain the *why* rather than the *how*
 - Not every line needs comments - but any large or unusual sections
-- Document code and follow standard CRAN checks and file structure
+- [R Package](http://r-pkgs.had.co.nz/) guidance is a very useful resource\
-- [R Package](http://r-pkgs.had.co.nz/) guidance is a very useful resource
+- Document code and follow standard CRAN checks and file structure `devtools::check()`
-- Run checks and tests locally - before commit `devtools::test()`
+- Run checks and tests locally - before commit `devtools::check()`
 - Testing allows check coding 'style' with rules from [lintr](https://github.com/jimhester/lintr) package
-- See .lintr file for exact linting rules applied during testing
+- See .lintr file for exact linting rules applied during testing.

 #### Commit

 - Commit message should reference the issue number e.g. 'docs: closes #1'- the '#1' is the issue number
 - Not sure how to write a commit message?
-Try to use this [commit message guidance](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#subject-line), although this is not enforced.
+Try to use this [commit message guidance](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#subject-line), although this is not enforced
-- Push changes to remote branch
+- Push changes to remote branch.

 #### Pull request

 - On Github create a Pull Request to master branch from your issue-?? branch
-- Wait for a maintainer to review, they will check no tests break, and the code has been tested if required
+- Wait for a maintainer to review, they will check no tests break, and the code has been tested as required
-- Changes are merged to master and the 'test-1' branch deleted.
+- Changes are merged to master and the 'test-1' branch deleted

 #### All Done! ☺